eocode/COVIT-19-Mexico/README.md

 ## Considerations
 * Deaths in México start analysis
 * Deaths start day 0
+* Impact = Deaths / Cases `This detection dependence by country tests`

 ## Requirements
 This repo is build with Jupyter Notebook and Anaconda/Python 3, for run open next file: